Ashutowsh/NLP/README.md

 # NLP
-Classification between Sarcastic and not Sarcastic Sentences using NLP.
+1. Classification between Sarcastic and not Sarcastic Sentences using NLP.
+2. Generation of poetry using RNN and LSTM.